taxprofiler/taxpasta/docs/contributing/supporting_new_profiler.md

 ```

 In order to test this schema, you need to place a test module in the equivalent directory
-`tests/unit/infrastructure/application/`.
+`tests/unit/infrastructure/application/<profiler name>/`.
 The name of the file should be the same as your module above
 but prefixed with `test_`, for example, `test_kraken2_profile.py`.
 In there, you need to import
 your code module and perform a number of tests on it.
 In general, pandera is a well tested Python
 package itself so we can assume that it works as advertised.
 These tests are there to confirm
 that the data structure that you have in mind for the profile and your schema model match up.
 Also,
 in case you need to modify the schema, these tests will ensure that your previous assumptions
 still hold.
-You can look at existing tests cases for inspiration.
+You can look at existing test cases for inspiration.

 ### 2. Reader

-You could then continue to either with the reading or transformation part of the schema presented above.
+You could then continue either with the reading or transformation part of the schema presented above.
 We will begin with the reader so that you can get some real data into Python.

 For reading a taxonomic profile from a new tool, you need to inherit a new class